Skip to content

 Modes

-Smelt has four agent modes — normal, plan, apply, yolo — each with its own permission defaults.
+Smelt has four agent modes: normal, plan, apply, and yolo.
+Each has its own permission defaults.
 The active mode is shown in the status bar.
 Cycle with Shift+Tab.
 Bindings can be scoped to a specific mode through the Lua API (smelt.keymap.set); see the Customization guide.

 Vim Mode

-Toggle with /vim or set settings.vim = true in config.
+Set settings.vim = true in config to enable vim mode.
+If you already live in Vim, this keeps your muscle memory intact: navigate the transcript, edit the prompt, and select text with the same chords you use in your editor.
 Supports insert, normal, and visual modes.
 In normal mode, several emacs-style keys take on their vim meanings:

 Key Vim normal Insert / non-vim